cyberguru02/Splunk-Boss-of-the-SOC/README.md

 The answer is 412

-**What IP address is likely attempting a brute force password attack against imreallynotbatman.com?**
+**Question 10: What IP address is likely attempting a brute force password attack against imreallynotbatman.com?**

 To pinpoint the IP address behind a suspected brute force password attack, on imreallynotbatman.com I took an approach centered around web application attacks that involve HTTP traffic.
 Brute force attacks usually result in HTTP traffic flow between the attacker and the web server.